Handle errors gracefully

 {% endhint %}

-## Create and set an error workflow <a href="#create-and-set-an-error-workflow" id="create-and-set-an-error-workflow"></a>
+## How do I set up an error workflow? <a href="#create-and-set-an-error-workflow" id="create-and-set-an-error-workflow"></a>

 For each workflow, you can set an error workflow in **Workflow Settings**.
 It runs if an execution fails.
 This means you can, for example, send email or Slack alerts when a workflow execution errors.
 The error workflow must start with the [Error Trigger](/integrations/builtin/core-nodes/n8n-nodes-base.errortrigger.md).